delower186/wp-todo/readme.txt

 # WP-Todo: Smart To-Do List & Task Management Plugin for WordPress

 == Description ==
-**WP-Todo** is a full-featured **to-do list** and **task management** plugin for WordPress that helps you stay organized, manage priorities, and boost productivity — all from your WordPress dashboard.
+**WP To Do** is a full-featured **to-do list** and **task management** plugin for WordPress that helps you stay organized, manage priorities, and boost productivity — all from your WordPress dashboard.

-Perfect for individuals, teams, and businesses, WP-Todo lets you easily create, organize, and track your **tasks**, **checklists**, and **office memos** in one place.
-Whether you're planning daily work, managing projects, or tracking milestones, WP-Todo brings simple yet powerful **to do management** directly into your site.
+Perfect for individuals, teams, and businesses, WP To Do lets you easily create, organize, and track your **tasks**, **checklists**, and **office memos** in one place.
+Whether you're planning daily work, managing projects, or tracking milestones, WP To Do brings simple yet powerful **to do management** directly into your site.

 Stay productive, meet deadlines, and manage your workflow seamlessly — without leaving WordPress.